magestican/protractor-recorder/README.md

 - Enter a url base and click on 'Record' to start recording
 - After end up your test flow on Selenium browser's session, click on 'Export' to export conf.js and spec.js inside folder public/exports.
 - Click on 'Run' to see your test running with a new Selenium session.

+# Possible issues running webdriver-manager on versions of Chrome 58+ (connection errors) are fixed by forcing webdriver to update :

+- This will force download webdriver 2.29 :
+webdriver-manager update --versions.chrome 2.29

+- This will force webdriver-manager to use 2.29 :
+webdriver-manager start --versions.chrome 2.29